brofar/ff8-memory-reader/README.md

 # ff8-memory-reader
 Reads specific memory addresses from FF8_EN (PC non-remaster).

 I made this to display real-time stats from the game during my Twitch stream.

+All of the information I started with was from free resources on the internet (see credits below) most of which were passion projects from other FF8 fans.
+I want to continue the trend of free information, hence this repo.
+Research exists to be shared.

 ## TO DO
 * This README file.